ctincorvia/TABLETOP-ARMY-ENGINE/README.md

 # Getting started
 You'll need python 3 to run this.
 It's available here: https://www.python.org/downloads/

 Once you have python, run the the START-ENGINE file.
-There are some basic instructions that will pop up.
+There are some basic instructions that will pop up..

+Armies are made up of squads.
+Squads are made up of soldiers.
+A single squad is all one type of soldier, but an army can have any amount of squads and each squad might be made up of different units.
+For example, you might have an army made up of a squad of people weilding swords and a squad of people weilding axes.

-There are also 3 pre-constructed armies for you to play with to get a feel for how the commands work - dwarves, reinforcements, and undead.
+There are 3 pre-constructed armies for you to play with to get a feel for how the commands work - dwarves, reinforcements, and undead.
+You can create an army and add any number of squads, and then face it off against any other army you've built.

 # Advanced instructions
 Squads with the same priority will go in to battle at the same time.
 Otherwise, squads with the lowest priority will go in to battle first.